vipulpathak113/FrontendInterviewQuestions/README.md

         ![preloadas](https://cdn-aahbe.nitrocdn.com/atRjhaAsMHbPaZMOukHscOVOXfGAsiqT/assets/images/optimized/rev-beb128c/upload/blog/value_as_types_d1ec9cf88b-1300x0.jpg)

-    - prefetch - load content that may be needed to render the next page
+    - prefetch - load content that may be needed to render the next page/or in future
     - preconnect - establish a server connection without loading a specific resource yet.
 Handshake with domain is done before hand only.

     More Ref: https://nitropack.io/blog/post/resource-hints-performance-optimization

+   - Support:
+        - Firefox does not support preload
+        - Safari does not support prefetch
 --------------------------------------------

 - **Eslint:** JavaScript, being a dynamic and loosely-typed language, is especially prone to developer error.
 ESLint is a linter which helps to improve the code quality and fix bugs beforehand itself to avoid it from coming at runtime.
 It also helps to avoid hard to debug issues in future